JeffESchmitz/UdacityCapstoneReadme/README.md

 - Rental History is a view that will open up a new screen allowing the user to enter their HubWay credentials and access their HubWay account details.

 ## 3. Rubric review
+### App Specifications
+#### User Interface
+* More that one view controller
+ * *This application features a number of different view controllers and views.
+It contains a views for each main content area (Map, Favorites, Rental History) along with a SlideMenu (a.k.a Hamburger Menu) as well as a special PullUp view that allows the user's interaction to stay focused on the Map view when selecting/de-selecting favorite stations.

+#### Networking

+#### Persistance

+#### README

 <br />
 <br />